sialboat/portfolio/content/portfolio/Portfolio Projects.md

 ---
-title: Projects
+title: Portfolio Projects
 tags:
   - project
   - portfolio
 TQ_show_tags:
 ---
-Attached here is an archive of most of my ongoing projects that I've been working on / have worked on in the past, ranging from creativity-driven technical projects to graphic design and video projects.
+This page serves as an archive of most of my ongoing projects that I've been working on / have worked on in the past, ranging from creativity-driven technical projects to graphic design and video projects.

 ## Music Technology; Hardware and Software
 [[Ultrasonic Microphone Jammer]]